FLUX-SE/all_docs/en_US/spat_revolution_doc/Third_Party_Ableton_Live_Tools_for_SPAT_Revolution.md

 <p>&nbsp;</p>

-To Uninstall the Ableton Live Tools for SPAT Revolution simply go to this location:
+To Uninstall the Ableton Live Tools for SPAT Revolution manually, simply go to this location:

 <p>&nbsp;</p>